-We know most of you are pros when it comes to caring for your braces and Invisalign.
+We know most of you are pros when it comes to caring for your braces and wearing your Invisalign.
 However, with our office temporarily closed because of the coronavirus, we thought it was the perfect time for a refresher.
 While we can get you in for a one-on-one appointment if it’s a true emergency, of course, avoiding emergencies and keeping your smile journey on track is ideal.
 Here are some tips to follow to keep your braces and Invisalign in top-notch shape!

 Brushing and Flossing With Braces